 When building your website everyone starts out the same: by installing Drupal core.
 Then you can choose from thousands of modules to extend features, perform new tasks, or add specific functionality; thus making it your own customized product.
 Pretty cool, huh?

-If you don't believe how easy it is, check out Drupal Gardens, and make a site of your own – it's free!
+If you don't believe how easy it is, check out the Try Drupal program, and make a site of your own – it's free!